Datasets used

 Job adverts

-The Green Jobs Explorer is powered by just under four million UK job adverts from Nesta’s Open Jobs Observatory.
+The Green Jobs Explorer is powered by over five million UK job adverts from between December 2020 and November 2024 from Nesta’s Open Jobs Observatory.
 These job adverts are grouped by occupation using the 2020 Extended Standard Occupational Classifications (see below).
-We remove any occupations with under 50 job adverts, leaving us with a total of 1059 occupations.
-The number of job adverts per occupation had a median value of 772 (with an interquartile range of 215-2,987).
+We remove any occupations with under 50 job adverts, leaving us with a total of 1095 occupations.
+The number of job adverts per occupation had a median value of 919 (with an interquartile range of 249 - 3,654).

 We assign regions to each job advert using the International Territorial Levels (ITL) standard classifications.
 Job adverts are assigned to one of 12 ITL 1 regions (the least granular), one of 37 ITL 2 regions and one of 159 ITL 3 regions (the most granular).
 When grouped by region, 100% of ITL 1 and 2 regions have over 1,000 job adverts, and 100% of ITL 3 regions have over 100 job adverts (92% have over 1,000 job adverts).
 All London ITL 2 and 3 regions are grouped together and hence we don't show data from the individual London boroughs.
 We did this because lots of job adverts can't be accurately mapped to an ITL 2 or 3 region since they give a generic location of "London".
 This meant we had an inflated number of job adverts grouped into the ITL 2 and 3 codes that sit in the geographical centre of London.